shakfu/py-js/README.md

 [zpy]      | max-sdk    | c      | uses [zeromq](https://zeromq.org) for 2way-comms with an external python process
 [zthread]  | max-sdk    | c      | exploration of zeromq and Max threads

-Note: zeromq externals are not enabled by default since they require zeromq libraries to be installed.
-To build them use the `-DBUILD_ZEROMQ_EXTERNALS` option with cmake.
+Note: networking (zmq-based) externals are not enabled by default since they require zeromq libraries to be installed.
+To build them use the `-DBUILD_NETWORKING_EXTERNALS` option with cmake.

 [py]: https://github.com/shakfu/py-js/tree/main/source/projects/py
 [pyjs]: https://github.com/shakfu/py-js/tree/main/source/projects/pyjs